lifebit-ai/jax-tutorial/README.md

 ### Thanks for taking part

 Well done you survived!
-You’ve made it to the end of the hackathon tutorial.
-You’ve learned about the magic of Nextflow, Docker, Flowcraft & Deploit.
+You’ve made it to the end of the workshop tutorial.
+You’ve learned about the magic of Nextflow, containers, Flowcraft & Deploit.
 You can now go out & analyse all the things.

 ![all_the_things](https://raw.githubusercontent.com/PhilPalmer/lbf-hack-tutorial/master/images/all_the_things.jpg)

 Hope you enjoyed the conference & let us know if you have any [feedback](https://forms.gle/u78r5byJeZENbKdF8) or questions.

 Is there anything we could have improved on?
 It would be much appreciated if you could fill out this [feedback form](https://forms.gle/u78r5byJeZENbKdF8).
-For any questions, email me phil@lifebit.ai
+For any questions please email phil@lifebit.ai

 ## Credits

-Credit to [Lifebit](https://lifebit.ai/) & [The Francis Crick Institute](https://www.crick.ac.uk/) for organising & hosting the event
+Credits to [Jackson Labs](https://www.jax.org/) & [Anne Deslattes Mays](https://github.com/adeslatt) for hosting us & organising the event.
+Credits to Lifebit for preparing & presenting the workshop.

 Many thanks to everyone who helped out along the way, including (but not limited to):
 @ODiogoSilva, @cgpu, @clairealix, @cimendes & @pprieto